ZonaAirdrop/satsuma-automatis-bot/README.md

-# 🥷 Satsuma Automation Bot (BOT NOT WORK NO UPDATE) SKIP BOT
+# 🥷 Satsuma Automation Bot

 **Satsuma Automation Bot** is a Python bot designed to automate interactions with the [Satsuma](https://satsuma.xyz) platform.
 With features like auto-swapping, staking, voting, and transaction history, it’s perfect for DeFi users looking for high efficiency.